SeaHogs/tp/docs/UserGuide.md

 Format: `editc ic/NRIC [p/PHONE_NUMBER] [e/EMAIL] [a/ADDRESS]`

-* We call `p/`, `e/`, and `a/` as the `optional fields`.
+* We call `[p/PHONE_NUMBER]`, `[e/EMAIL]`, and `[a/ADDRESS]` as the `optional fields`.
+It has a structure of `prefix/VALUE`.
 * At least one of the `optional fields` must be provided.
-* If want to delete an `optional field`, leave the `optional field` empty.
+* To delete an `optional field`, leave the `VALUE` part empty.
-* If the `optional field` already exist a value, the value will be updated with the new value.
+* If the `VALUE` part is not empty, the corresponding patient contact's field will either be updated or added with the new value.
-* If the `optional field` does not previously hold a value, the new value will be added to the `optional field`.
+* If all `optional fields` become empty, the contact information of the patient will be considered deleted.
+If one want to add a new contact information, please use `addc` command.

 Examples:
 * `editc ic/S1234567D p/91234567` will result in the phone number of the patient with NRIC `S1234567D` being updated to `91234567`.
 * `editc ic/S1234567D a/` will result in the address of the patient with NRIC `S1234567D` being deleted.
-* Suppose the person now only has a phone number, `editc ic/S1234567D e/email@test.com` will result in the email of the patient with NRIC `S1234567D` being updated to `email@test.com`.
+* Suppose the person currently has a phone number only, `editc ic/S1234567D e/email@test.com` will result in the email of the patient with NRIC `S1234567D` being updated to `email@test.com`.

 [<span style="font-size: small;">Back to Top</span>](#top)

 ### Listing contact information : `listc`

-Lists all patients with contact information.
+Lists all patients with non-empty contact information.

 ![listc command](images/commandsPictures/listcCommand.png)